Iceman8911/bandwidth-saver/README.md

 - `webRequest` doesn't help here if the request is lacking the `Content-Length` header.
 - `Performance API` has issues with cross-origin resources that don't have the  `Timing-Allow-Origin` header properly set.

-## Blocking

-Assets like videos, audios, fonts and images can be optionally blocked depending on their size[^1].

-### Modes

-#### Simple Blocking

-The simplest implementation that blocks any matching domains / urls / assets without concern for it's actual payload size.
-This is due to limitations of `declarativeNetRequest`.

-#### MV2 webRequestBlocking

-Only supports MV2, but we can inspect the payload here and have full power to block as we wish.

-#### Server-side Proxy

-Redirects to a remote proxy that can do fine-grained blocking.

 ## Compression